Editor’s Note: This post was originally published on November 4, 2019.

 Albert Einstein famously quipped, “If you can’t explain it to a six–year–old, you don’t understand it yourself.”
 It definitely takes a talent to be able to articulate the complexities of the Catholic faith to young minds.
 This is something I struggle with a bit, but I am getting better.
-I am used to writing about theology or discussing the faith with adults are the audience.

 Less is more.
 I never actually understand that phrase until after going through these lessons with my son.
 Sometimes discussion about the sacraments can get bogged down with technical jargon or bias.
 Essentially the main questions kids and new converts to the faith wonder include: